CrackerCat/KernelSU_Debug/README.md

 ## Features

 1. Kernel-based `su` and root access management.
-2. ~Module system based on overlayfs.~ (Remove soon)
-3. [App Profile](https://kernelsu.org/guide/app-profile.html): Lock up the root power in a cage.
+2. [App Profile](https://kernelsu.org/guide/app-profile.html): Lock up the root power in a cage.

+3. Remove redundant module functions, to make the root access management cleaner.
+[1]
 4. Remove the unnecessary manager signature validation, only keep package name validation as basic security.
 Now you can modify the manager as much as you want.
-5. Always allow adb shell root.
+[2]
-6. Set SELinux Permissive by default for **highest privileges**.
+5. Set SELinux Permissive by default for **highest privileges**.
+[3]
+6. Disabled the seccomp **non-security** Privilege Escalation, even if SELinux is set to Permissive on boot.
+[3]
+7. Forced spoofing of SELinux state to Enforcing, even if it was actually Permissive, used to spoof authentication through Play Integrity.
+[3]
+8. Always allow adb shell root.
+[4]
-7. Allow all APPs root, only available on Debug variant.
+9. Allow all APPs root, same as Magisk's auto response feature.
+10. `init.d` support，ksud will parse or execute <stage>.sh/system.prop/sepolicy.rule under `/data/ksu/common`.
+11. Allow user to modify the target manager package name via the cli command.

 ## Compatibility State